Definitions & Policies

 As of May 1, 2014, the Board Eligibility policy, approved by the ABFM Board of Directors in accordance with the ABMS Board Eligibility policy, will only apply to physicians attempting to certify for the first time.
 It does not apply to physicians who have previously been certified by the ABFM.
 For physicians whose certification expired prior to May 1, 2014, the ABFM will provide verification of physicians who are able to sit for the next examination.
 The previous policy relative to board eligibility may continue to be applied, but for no longer than 7 years.
 To review the policy in effect January 1, 2012 through April 30, 2014, please the click on the link below.

 The American Board of Family Medicine defines the 7-year period of board eligibility as (1) the period that begins January 1, 2012, for any physician eligible to apply for initial certification prior to that date, or (2) the period that begins upon the date of successful completion of an ACGME-accredited Family Medicine residency training program, on or after January 1, 2012.

 After expiration of the 7-year period of board eligibility, a family physician can no longer use the designation "board eligible" without meeting additional requirements.
 In order to keep or regain the "board-eligible" designation for an additional 7-year period, the physician must successfully complete at least 1 year of additional training in an accredited family medicine residency training program (or an ABFM-approved alternative).
-During this 7-year period, the previous requirements remain in place with regard to continuous compliance with the Guidelines for Professionalism, Licensure and Personal Conduct, and the physician must continue to meet the requirements for MC-FP entry.
+During this 7-year period, the previous requirements remain in place with regard to continuous compliance with the Guidelines for Professionalism, Licensure and Personal Conduct, and the physician must continue to meet the requirements for Certification entry.

 • • •